opendatamesh-initiative/odm-site-platform/docs/architecture/utility-plane/policy/adapters/opa.md

 The main responsibility of the Policy Engine OPA is to manage requests for policy evaluations based on designated inputs.
-It accomplishes this process by receiving requests, forwarding them to the OPA server, processing the results, and subsequently returning them.
+It accomplishes this process by receiving requests, pre-processing them, forwarding them to the OPA server, processing the results, and subsequently returning them.

 <!--